Resources for Small Businesses Impacted by the COVID-19

 A grant program from the New Jersey Economic Development Authority (NJEDA) that provides zero-interest loans of $75 million, with an additional $100 million financial resources as they become available.

-The COVID-19 Business Loan Guarantee Program is created by the Economic Development Department (EDD) to help provide emergency funding to small businesses.
+The COVID-19 Business Loan Guarantee Program is created by the Economic Development Department (EDD) to help provide emergency startup business funding for bad credit to small businesses.
 There are also discounted, short-term loans via the New Mexico Recovery Fund for struggling businesses to stay operational during the COVID-19 outbreak.